rakkasjs/rakkas-realworld/readme.md

 This codebase was created to demonstrate a fully fledged fullstack application built with **[Rakkas](https://rakkasjs.org)** including CRUD operations, authentication, routing, pagination, and more.

 **Rakkas** is a new framework without established styleguides & best practices as of yet.
-This project is the one of the first step towards establishing them.
+This project is one of the first step towards establishing them.

 For more information on how this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.